TerjeOtsal/Stroke_monitoring_project/README.md

 The data is stored in a CSV format for further analysis.

 ### Main files
 -  `calibration.ino`:  Handles sensor calibration.
+(Used to store calibration, not nessesary if device is calibrated)
 -  `Data_collection_with_quaternions.ino`: Logs orientation data to an SD card

 #### Hardware used